 In C# 3.0 the var

-keyword was introduced, which is used to declare variables where the compiler automatically infers the type of the variable based on the value with which it is initialized.
+keyword was introduced, which is used to declare variables in which the compiler automatically infers the type of the variable based on the value with which it is initialized.

 The syntax for using var